MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ### Provide information from the `Send-DiagnosticData` output

-When you use `Send-DiagnosticData` to collect logs, it also provides key details in its output that you'll need to share with Microsoft Support.
-After you collect logs, they are sent to the Kusto database.
+When you use `Send-DiagnosticData` to collect logs, it also provides key details in its output that you need to share with Microsoft Support.
+After you collect logs, they're sent to the Kusto database.
 Microsoft Support can then use the information provided to locate your logs in Kusto and help you in resolving the reported issue.

 When requested, share the following information with Microsoft Support.
 Get this information from the `Send-DiagnosticData` output.